The RBC Avion Visa Business is RBC’s mid-range travel credit card geared towards small business owners.

 Avios, Asia Miles, and AAdvantage will all provide a means to book business class and First Class flights on Oneworld airlines, which will be by far the best value for your Avion points if you’re interested in travelling internationally in style.

-You can also redeem via the Air Travel Redemption Schedule, which lets you use Avion points to book round-trip economy class tickets departing from Canada, up to a certain maximum ticket price.
+You can also redeem via the Air Travel Redemption Schedule, which lets you use RBC Rewards points to book round-trip economy class tickets departing from Canada, up to a certain maximum ticket price.
 As a baseline, you can also apply Avion points to any travel purchase at a rate of 1 cent per point.

 Perks & Benefits